alabsi91/reanimated-color-picker/docusaurus/docs/API/Panel1.md

 :::info **\*interactive**

-- The thumb color will be changed depending on the contrast ratio if no color value is passed.
+- The color of the thumb will be adjusted according to the contrast ratio, in the absence of a specific color value.

 :::